Attention deficit hyperactivity disorder: Genetics

-Arousal is related to dopaminergic functioning, and ADHD presents with low dopaminergic functioning.
-Typically, a number of genes are involved, many of which directly affect dopamine neurotransmission.
+ADHD presents with reduced size, functional connectivity and activation as well as low noradrenergic and dopaminergic functioning in brain regions and networks crucial for executive functioning and self-regulation.
+Typically, a number of genes are involved, many of which directly affect brain functioning and neurotransmission.
 Those involved with dopamine include DAT, DRD4, DRD5, TAAR1, MAOA, COMT, and DBH.
 Other genes associated with ADHD include SERT, HTR1B, SNAP25, GRIN2A, ADRA2A, TPH2, and BDNF.
 A common variant of a gene called latrophilin 3 is estimated to be responsible for about 9% of cases and when this variant is present, people are particularly responsive to stimulant medication.
 The 7 repeat variant of dopamine receptor D4 (DRD4–7R) causes increased inhibitory effects induced by dopamine and is associated with ADHD.
 The DRD4 receptor is a G protein-coupled receptor that inhibits adenylyl cyclase.
 The DRD4–7R mutation results in a wide range of behavioural phenotypes, including ADHD symptoms reflecting split attention.
 The DRD4 gene is both linked to novelty seeking and ADHD.
 The genes GFOD1 and CDH13 show strong genetic associations with ADHD.
-CHD13's association with ASD, schizophrenia, bipolar disorder, and depression make it an interesting candidate causative gene.
+CDH13's association with Autism Spectrum Disorder (ASD), schizophrenia, bipolar disorder, and depression make it an interesting candidate causative gene.
 Another candidate causative gene that has been identified is ADGRL3.
 In zebrafish, knockout of this gene causes a loss of dopaminergic function in the ventral diencephalon and the fish display a hyperactive/impulsive phenotype.

 For genetic variation to be used as a tool for diagnosis, more validating studies need to be performed.
 However, smaller studies have shown that genetic polymorphisms in genes related to catecholaminergic neurotransmission or the SNARE complex of the synapse can reliably predict a person's response to stimulant medication.
 Rare genetic variants show more relevant clinical significance as their penetrance (the chance of developing the disorder) tends to be much higher.
 However their usefulness as tools for diagnosis is limited as no single gene predicts ADHD.
 ASD shows genetic overlap with ADHD at both common and rare levels of genetic variation.

+Evolutionary theorists view ADHD traits (such as novelty-seeking, rapid task-switching, and high exploratory drive) as possible cognitive specialisations that were advantageous in ancestral forager-gatherer environments.
+In modern structured settings these traits may become mismatched, leading to functional impairment.
+A recent evolutionary-mismatch hypothesis proposes that high trait curiosity associated with ADHD prepared ancestors to discover new opportunities in unpredictable environments, but in information-saturated, stable modern settings this drive may manifest as distractibility or impulsivity.